dje96/demo-media-publishing-web/DESIGN_SYSTEM.md

 - Follow the established component hierarchy
 - Use configuration-driven development
 - Maintain type safety with TypeScript
-- Check consent before tracking user behavior using `lib/consent.ts`
 - Use consent utility functions for conditional tracking
-- Separate concerns: tracking in `lib/snowplow.ts`, consent in `lib/consent.ts`
+- Separate concerns: consent in `lib/consent.ts`

 ### ❌ Don'ts
 - Don't use hardcoded hex colors (`#9e62dd`) - use CSS custom properties instead